 When discussing cataracts in dogs, it can be useful to think of our pet’s eyes as fully functional cameras.
-Just like a camera lens that becomes smudged or dirty, it causes the picture we take to become blurred and less clear.
+Just like a camera lens that becomes smudged or dirty, cataracts the “picture” taken with your pet’s eyes to become blurred and less clear.
 When a cataract develops, a white cloudiness within the crystalline lens occurs, causing a partial to complete opacity.
-As this disease process worsens over time the entire lens can become cloudy, and functional vision becomes lost.
-Usually when we think of cataracts we commonly associate them with Geriatric Dogs.
-There are actually a number of reasons why your dog developed a cataract; the most common causes being genetics and diabetes.
+As this disease process worsens over time, the entire lens can become cloudy, and functional vision becomes lost.
+Cataracts are especially common in Geriatric Dogs, and their most common causes are genetics and diabetes.

 Cataracts may be classified by cause (i.e. primary, secondary); age of onset (e.g. congenital, juvenile, senile); location within the lens (e.g. capsular, anterior cortical, posterior cortical, Y-sutural, nuclear, axial, paraxial, equatorial); and degree of completeness (i.e. incipient, immature, mature, hypermature).
 Precise localization of the cataract within the lens and characterization of the cataract typically require slit-lamp biomicroscopy by a veterinary ophthalmologist.

-Cataracts form for many reasons and an underlying disease state is sometimes present, however, the most common reason is genetic/inherited traits.
-When a disease state is the cause, veterinarians will look for a history of diabetes, trauma, nutritional disorders, exposure to radiation and age-related disease.
-It is important to note that diabetes is the second most common cause of cataracts in dogs.
+Cataracts form for many reasons, and an underlying disease is sometimes present, however, the most common reason is genetic/inherited traits.
+When a disease is the cause, veterinarians will look for a history of diabetes, trauma, nutritional disorders, exposure to radiation, and age-related disease.
+It is important to note that Diabetes is the second most common cause of cataracts in dogs.
 If your dog has a history of weight loss, increased drinking and urination, and a whitish color to his eyes, he should be evaluated by your veterinarian and tested for diabetes.

 The most common symptoms of cataracts are:

 • A white layer notable on the eye